 Amgen (AMGN) Gains But Lags Market: What You Should Know

-Heading into today, shares of the world's largest biotech drugmaker had gained 1.8% over the past month, outpacing the Medical sector's loss of 0.96% and the S&P 500's loss of 0.01% in that time.
+Heading into today, shares of the world's largest biotech drugmaker had lost 1.22% over the past month, lagging the Medical sector's gain of 0.54% and the S&P 500's gain of 2.3% in that time.

 Wall Street will be looking for positivity from Amgen as it approaches its next earnings report date.
-On that day, Amgen is projected to report earnings of $4.02 per share, which would represent a year-over-year decline of 7.8%.
+This is expected to be January 31, 2023.
+The company is expected to report EPS of $4.02, down 7.8% from the prior-year quarter.
 Our most recent consensus estimate is calling for quarterly revenue of $6.74 billion, down 1.57% from the year-ago period.

-Investors might also notice recent changes to analyst estimates for Amgen.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors should also note any recent changes to analyst estimates for Amgen.
+These revisions help to show the ever-changing nature of near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-Amgen is currently a Zacks Rank #3 (Hold).
+The Zacks Consensus EPS estimate has moved 0.22% lower within the past month.
+Amgen is holding a Zacks Rank of #3 (Hold) right now.